SandhiyaKumar-18/SailPoint/Developer_Phase-1-Foundations-WorkflowsEngine.md

 # ⚙️ SailPoint Workflow Engine – Deep Dive

+The Workflow Engine is one of the most important parts of SailPoint IdentityIQ because it drives automation 🚀

 The **Workflow Engine** in SailPoint IdentityIQ is like the **traffic controller 🚦** of identity operations.
 It manages **how tasks flow, in what order, and who handles them.**